 Now it’s time to look at the tech side.

-Let’s begin with XRP Ledger (XRPL), which differs a lot from Bitcoin, Ethereum and other well-known cryptocurrencies.
-As mentioned earlier, Stellar Lumens is the only real competitor right now.
+Let’s begin with XRP Ledger (XRPL), which differs a lot from Bitcoin, Ethereum, and other well-known cryptocurrencies.

 XRP Ledger is an open-source and permissionless payment network.
-Even if it’s 5+ years old, it should be compared to so-called 3rd generation platforms due to similar scalability.
-There are no miners in the XRPL like there are none in EOS, TRON and such platforms.
+Even if it’s over five years old, it should be compared to 3rd generation platforms due to similar scalability.
+There are no miners in the XRPL like there are none in EOS, TRON, Cardano, and such platforms.

-The throughput of XRP Ledger is impressive: block time is just three seconds and the blockchain can handle 1500 transactions per second.
-If you have ever made an XRP transaction, you’ve probably seen yourself how fast it is.
+The throughput of the XRP Ledger is impressive.
+The block time is just three seconds, and the blockchain can handle 1500 transactions per second.
+If you have ever made an XRP transaction, you have witnessed how fast it is.

 XRPL has also validator nodes.
 In fact, anyone can run their own validator and join this open network.
 The network is also using a Unique Node List (UNL), which is a list of reliable nodes pre-selected by Ripple.